Daremonic/payswitch-docs/security-and-compliance/gdpr-compliance.md

 ### Data Protection Team

-Juspay Technologies Private Limited (doing business as Hyperswitch) has a Privacy and Data Protection team and a designated Data Protection Officer to look after Data Protection, Privacy and Compliance Obligations
+hyperswitchpay Technologies Private Limited (doing business as Hyperswitch) has a Privacy and Data Protection team and a designated Data Protection Officer to look after Data Protection, Privacy and Compliance Obligations

 ### Data Protection Agreement